Follow Us On:

 After independence, under Section 8(1) of the Indian Independence Act, 1947 the Government of India Act, 1935 became the working constitution of Pakistan but with few amendments till the Constituent Assembly framed a new constitution.
-The Constituent Assembly of Pakistan extended the time perimeter to 31st March 1949; and before the termination of that date, on 28th March, by the Adaptation of Central Acts and Ordinance Order, the whole Indian Statute-Book was adapted, with due regard to the changes subsequent upon partition.
+The Constituent Assembly of Pakistan extended the time perimeter to 31st March 1949; and before the termination of that date, on 28th March, by the Adaptation of Central Acts and Ordinance Order, the whole Indian Statute-Book was adopted, with due regard to the changes subsequent upon partition.

 Pakistan was established constitutionally as a Federation under the Pakistan Order 1947 which included: the four provinces of East Bengal, West Punjab, Sind and North–West Frontier Province; Baluchistan; any other areas included in Federation; Karachi, the capital of Federation; and such Indian states as might accede to Federation.
-Its structure was espoused from Government of India Act 1935 and there was a proposal of establishment of autonomous provinces as constituent units of the Federation.
+Its structure was espoused from the Government of India Act 1935 and there was a proposal of establishment of autonomous provinces as constituent units of the Federation.
 Centralization was found to be both problematic and detrimental to administrative efficiency; so Provincial autonomy was its basic idea.
 Gradually the central government gave up much of its powers to the provincial governments and kept some basic affairs under its jurisdiction.

-Under the Government of India Act the administrative relations between the center and provinces were weighted heavily in favor of the center.
+Under the Government of India Act, the administrative relations between the center and provinces were weighted heavily in favor of the center.
 The Government of India Act provided the supremacy of the center in different administrative subjects.
-One way of securing was for the federal government to function directly through its own officers posted in the provinces.
-It was specified under the section 124 (2) that the federal government might confer powers and impose duties on provinces, though the subject matter of legislation might be beyond the provincial purview.
+One way of securing was for the federal government to function directly through its officers posted in the provinces.
+It was specified under section 124 (2) that the federal government might confer powers and impose duties on provinces, though the subject matter of legislation might be beyond the provincial purview.

 Summing up, a scrutiny of the associations of the center and the provinces under the Government of India Act as amended in Pakistan would confirm that while it provided the provinces with a separate legal personality, the central government was fully equipped with powers to carry out its responsibilities.
 The center reserved the ultimate means of controlling and directing the provinces.
 There was no room for a weak center.